WormBase/wb-search/README.md

 (cd eb/default/ && make eb-create-hotfix)
 ```

+Wait until the new environment responds to the old URL AND **the old DNS record has expired** before terminating the old environment.

 If re-indexing is required, deploy the indexer as [shown above](#deploy-indexer), **before** creating the hotfix environment.

 ## Development environment